 3. Ask Lots of Questions

-Just as you need to do plenty of research, you also need to ask a lot of questions when buying Los Angeles real estate from out of state.
+Just as you need to do plenty of research, you also need to ask a lot of questions when buying Riverside real estate from out of state.
 Even if you think they are “dumb” questions, ask anyway.
 It’s your money at stake here.

 The things you should ask about include the amount of required earnest money and when the inspection is required.
 These can vary from state to state.
 Also, if anything seems amiss or sets off warning bells, ask about it.